pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - New: Added Create/Edit Live Templates feature in all widgets that support Elementor Templates - [here](https://premiumaddons.com/elementor-templates-live-editor/).
 - Tweak: Added Dailymotion and Lightbox options in Videobox widget - [here](https://premiumaddons.com/video-box-widget-for-elementor-page-builder/).
-- Tweak: Media Grid and Blog widgets HTML markup optimized for better performance.
+- Tweak: Media Gallery and Blog widgets HTML markup optimized for better performance.
 - Fixed: Carousel widget navigation arrows/dots not working on RTL websites.
 - Fixed: Quickview Popup content is not showing properly for variable products in WooCommerce Products Listing widget.

 = 4.9.0 =

 - New: Added Generate Dynamic Assets feature in Widgets & Addons plugin settings tab to improve loading speed and performance.
-- Tweak: Added `preload` attribute for self-hosted videos in Media Grid widget to improve page loading speed.
+- Tweak: Added `preload` attribute for self-hosted videos in Media Gallery widget to improve page loading speed.
 - Tweak: Added Image Fit option for products thumbnails in WooCommerce Products Listing widget.
 - Tweak: Added Content Overflow option in Modal Box widget.
 - Fixed: Fatal error when IP Location Display Condition is used when Social Reviews widgets are disabled.